lifting-bits/sleigh/README.md

 (register,0x202,1) = INT_EQUAL (unique,0x12d00,1) (const,0x0,1)
 ```

-If you do not want to build `sleighLift`, you must set the CMake variable `sleigh_BUILD_EXTRATOOLS` option to `OFF` during CMake configuration.
+If you do not want to build `sleigh-lift`, you must set the CMake variable `sleigh_BUILD_EXTRATOOLS` option to `OFF` during CMake configuration.

 ## Helpers